tsedio/tsed/readme.md

 ## Migrate from 1.3 or under to 1.4

 The `@types/express` modules dependency has move to devDependencies.
-So we can have a compilation error with TypeScript.
+So you can have a compilation error with TypeScript.
 To resolve it, just run `npm install --save @types/express`.

 If we used the InjectorService.
 Make you sure we have this in your code: